Getting Started with AL

 Installing and publishing an extension

-To make your extension available to users, the package must be published to a specific Microsoft Dynamics 365 Business Central Server instance.
+To make your extension available to users, the package must be published to a specific Business Central server instance.
 The extension can be installed for one or more tenants.
-For more information about how to install and publish an extension, see How to: Publish and Install an Extension V2.
+For more information about how to install and publish an extension, see How to: Publish and Install an Extension.